MADANA-IO/madana-apiclient-go/docs/JsonEnclaveRunRequest.md

 HasEnvironmentUUID returns a boolean if a field has been set.

-### GetEnclaveExecutionType

-`func (o *JsonEnclaveRunRequest) GetEnclaveExecutionType() string`

-GetEnclaveExecutionType returns the EnclaveExecutionType field if non-nil, zero value otherwise.

-### GetEnclaveExecutionTypeOk

-`func (o *JsonEnclaveRunRequest) GetEnclaveExecutionTypeOk() (*string, bool)`

-GetEnclaveExecutionTypeOk returns a tuple with the EnclaveExecutionType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEnclaveExecutionType

-`func (o *JsonEnclaveRunRequest) SetEnclaveExecutionType(v string)`

-SetEnclaveExecutionType sets EnclaveExecutionType field to given value.

-### HasEnclaveExecutionType
+### GetUsingDefaultRunConfig

-`func (o *JsonEnclaveRunRequest) HasEnclaveExecutionType() bool`
+`func (o *JsonEnclaveRunRequest) GetUsingDefaultRunConfig() bool`

-HasEnclaveExecutionType returns a boolean if a field has been set.

-### GetWireguardPublicKey

-`func (o *JsonEnclaveRunRequest) GetWireguardPublicKey() string`

-GetWireguardPublicKey returns the WireguardPublicKey field if non-nil, zero value otherwise.
+GetUsingDefaultRunConfig returns the UsingDefaultRunConfig field if non-nil, zero value otherwise.

-### GetWireguardPublicKeyOk
+### GetUsingDefaultRunConfigOk

-`func (o *JsonEnclaveRunRequest) GetWireguardPublicKeyOk() (*string, bool)`
+`func (o *JsonEnclaveRunRequest) GetUsingDefaultRunConfigOk() (*bool, bool)`

-GetWireguardPublicKeyOk returns a tuple with the WireguardPublicKey field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetUsingDefaultRunConfigOk returns a tuple with the UsingDefaultRunConfig field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetWireguardPublicKey
+### SetUsingDefaultRunConfig

-`func (o *JsonEnclaveRunRequest) SetWireguardPublicKey(v string)`
+`func (o *JsonEnclaveRunRequest) SetUsingDefaultRunConfig(v bool)`

-SetWireguardPublicKey sets WireguardPublicKey field to given value.
+SetUsingDefaultRunConfig sets UsingDefaultRunConfig field to given value.

-### HasWireguardPublicKey
+### HasUsingDefaultRunConfig

-`func (o *JsonEnclaveRunRequest) HasWireguardPublicKey() bool`
+`func (o *JsonEnclaveRunRequest) HasUsingDefaultRunConfig() bool`

-HasWireguardPublicKey returns a boolean if a field has been set.
+HasUsingDefaultRunConfig returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)